baconjlu/better-call-Li/README.md

-This branch is Li's workspace and he will put all his stuff here.
+This branch is Li's workspace and he will put some of his stuff here.